smaremanda/add-in-docs/outlook/read/extract-entity-strings-from-an-item.md

 ## Extracting contact information
 <a name="olowa15conagave_entitiesExtractingContactInfo"> </a>

-When the user clicks the  **Get Contact Information** button, the `myGetContacts` event handler obtains an array of contacts together with their information from the[contacts](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property of the `_MyEntities` object, if any was extracted.
-Each extracted contact is stored as a[Contact](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) object in the array. `myGetContacts` obtains further data about each contact.
+When the user clicks the  **Get Contact Information** button, the `myGetContacts` event handler obtains an array of contacts together with their information from the [contacts](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property of the `_MyEntities` object, if any was extracted.
+Each extracted contact is stored as a [Contact](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) object in the array. `myGetContacts` obtains further data about each contact.
 Note that the context determines whether Outlook can extract a contact from an item - a signature at the end of an email message, or at least some of the following information would have to exist in the vicinity of the contact:

 - The string representing the contact's name from the [Contact.personName](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property.